koezyrs/erc20-midterm/README.md

 This repository contains the implementation of an ERC20 token as part of a midterm project.
 The token is written in Solidity and is designed to be deployed on the Ethereum blockchain.

+## Features

+### Custom ERC20 Token

+- Standard ERC20 functionality (transfer, balanceOf, etc.)
+- Custom transfer implementation with a small fee

+### Staking and Reward System

+- **Staking**: Users can lock up their tokens to earn rewards over time
+- **Unstaking**: Users can withdraw their staked tokens at any time
+- **Rewards**: Stakers earn additional tokens automatically based on their staked amount and time
+- **Reward Claiming**: Accumulated rewards can be claimed and received as newly minted tokens

+#### How Staking Works

+1. Users stake tokens by calling the `stake(amount)` function
+2. The staked tokens are transferred from the user's wallet to the contract
+3. Every 10 seconds, rewards accumulate based on the formula:
+   - `reward = (staked amount * reward rate * time) / (period * 1000)`
+   - With default settings, this gives approximately 10% reward over time
+4. Users can claim rewards at any time through the `claimRewards()` function
+5. Unstaking is possible with the `unstake(amount)` function, which returns tokens to the user's wallet

+#### Owner Controls

+- The contract owner can adjust the transfer fee (max 1%)
+- The reward rate can be modified by the owner (max 50%)

 ## Prerequisites

 To work with this project, ensure you have the following installed: